bioinfomaticsCSU/BOSS/README.md

-# BOSS
+# BOSS(Building Optimized Scaffold graph for Scaffolding)

-A new algorithm for scaffolding
+A novel algorithm is used for scaffolding contigs produced by any assembler.

+BOSS is more advantageous for scaffolding read library whose ratio of read number to genome size is large.

 License
 =========